from 8am to 8pm)

 Each voter will be registered for elections in a definite polling station according to their residential address in Latvia.
 The Central Election Commission, local authorities and the Office of Citizenship and Migration Affairs will co-operate to create lists of voters.

-By 15 March, the Office of Citizenship and Migration Affairs will send to each voter by post to their residential address in Latvia a notification regarding the polling station in the list of voters of which they have been registered in.
+By 15 March, the Office of Citizenship and Migration Affairs sent to each voter by post to their residential address in Latvia a notification regarding the polling station in the list of voters of which they have been registered in.

 By 29 April, voters will have an opportunity to exercise their right to change the initially registered polling station by choosing any other polling station within the territory of Latvia.